 - Are you a sponsor, joint sponsor, or household member sponsoring another green card applicant?
 If yes, how many affidavits of support have you filed?

-Under financial information, the immigration services seek to establish the financial stability of the sponsoring spouse.
+Under financial information, immigration services seek to establish the financial stability of the sponsoring spouse.
 Here are some of the questions that may be asked in that regard:

 - What is your current income tax earning?
 (If the spouse seeking a green card is in the United States, their current income tax is also included)